rjnfrazao/Unistad-Document-Manager-Solution/README.md

 # More technical details of the applicaion
 - The application keeps a data mapping file with all configuration required to define the destination folder and file name to be used when the document is archived, based on the key elements found in the file.
+- The application was designed based on the Microservices design.

+# Future Improvements
+- Implement Containers using Docker.
+I started, however I was struglling on activate the SSL certificate in the Kestrel Web Service inside the container image.
+- Implement automated tests.
+- Implement CI/CD.